Timendainum/kerbal-kos/README.md

 A set of misson scripts for Kerbal.
 I started with The Misson Toolkit v3 by Baloan. http://kos.wikia.com/wiki/Mission_toolkit_v3

+The idea is to expand and complete the start by Baloan and build a modular mission building kit.

 Naming convention:

 	f_ :   function: files that define functions